 She added, however, that he was giving up his post to avoid being an obstacle to the national healing process.

-"It is for this reason that I now leave Malacanang Palace for the sake of peace and in order to begin the healing process of our nation," Arroyo said.
+"It is for this reason that I now leave Malacanang Palace for the sake of peace and to begin the healing process of our nation," Arroyo said.

-She called on her supporters to "join me in the promotion of a constructive national spirit of reconciliation and solidarity."
+She called on her supporters to "join me in promoting a constructive national spirit of reconciliation and solidarity."

-Trying to hide their sadness by smiling and waving to their supporters and cameramen as they left the Palace, Arroyo and former First Gentleman Atty.
-Jose Miguel Arroyo, along with their children Pampanga Rep. Mikey Arroyo, Luli Arroyo-Bernas, and Dato Arroyo, shook hands with a handful of her Cabinet secretaries who stood by her up to the last hour.
+They try to hide their sadness by smiling and waving to their supporters and cameramen as they leave the Palace, Arroyo, and former First Gentleman Atty.
+Jose Miguel Arroyo and their children Pampanga Rep. Mikey Arroyo, Luli Arroyo-Bernas, and Dato Arroyo shook hands with a handful of her Cabinet secretaries who stood by her up to the last hour.

 The Cabinet officials who saw the fallen president and her family off were Health Secretary Dr. Francisco Duque III, Labor and Employment Secretary Arturo Brion, Environment and Natural Resources Secretary Angelo Reyes, Public Works and Highways Secretary Manuel Bonoan, and Energy Secretary Raphael Lolita.